UNIVERSAL: Works with Upright Bass Pickups from All Manufacturers!*

 So, you've got real options with the new Docking Station.
 It's an elegant method for mounting your output jack, includes a volume control, and features quality construction - ensuring years of trouble-free service.

 - This product works with any string-bass pick-up.
 It is a "Universal Volume Attenuator" and it can be used with products from other manufacturers (as well as with the Realist pickups).
 Your output jack may need to be modified slightly - for instance, the K&K and Fishman Pickups have the string mount bracket on the jack, which will need to be removed (this is easily done - check out our FAQ with pictures and everything!).

 - STRINGS: Your strings MUST have ball or "slug" ends to work with the Docking Station.
 Strings that have loops (like Velvet strings, Rotosounds, and most plain gut strings) cannot anchor the Docking Station on the tailpiece.

 - No batteries required, it's a passive device (it is NOT a preamplifier or buffer).

 - MONO Only: This Docking Station will not work with multi-pickup setups like the K&K Bass Master Pro, Bass Master Rockabilly, or Golden Trinity Systems, as they use TRS (Stereo) cables to carry each pickup's signal separately - this will only work with single mono pickups.

-The Docking Station previously featured a special volume control which added a "click-out" feature, taking the pot completely out of the circuit.
-For parts availability and licensing reasons, the current models (that's all that exist at this point) do not have this feature.
-They use a high-quality, but standard audio-taper pot for precise volume control.
+The Docking Station previously featured a special volume control (called the “JackPot”) which added a "click-out" feature, taking the pot completely out of the circuit.
+For parts availability and licensing reasons, the current model does not have this feature.
+They now use a high-quality, but standard, audio-taper pot for precise volume control.